Last Updated 10/30/2020

 Background: Flood damage is a major source of uninsured losses.
 This is because standard homeowners' policies do not cover flood and many people do not purchase a separate policy.
 Rising flood risks and the uncertain financial future of the National Flood Insurance Policy (NFIP) underscore the importance of growing the private flood insurance market.
 The NAIC adopted a best practices document to help facilitate the private flood insurance market.
 Recent advances in risk mapping and modeling have also helped the nascent private market grow by enabling private insurers to more accurately price risk.
 The Biggert-Waters Flood Insurance Reform Act of 2012 (BW-12) affirmed Congress’s intent that lenders can accept private flood insurance as an alternative to the NFIP.
 However, the definition and prescriptive conditions present a hindrance to the private market.

 The growing frequency and severity of natural catastrophes warrant greater focus on resiliency.
 For this reason, the NAIC adopted the Insurer Climate Risk Disclosure Survey (survey) in 2010.
 It is comprised of eight questions that assess insurer strategy and preparedness in the areas of investment, mitigation, financial solvency (risk management), emissions/carbon footprint and engaging consumers.
 The survey is currently administered on a mandatory and public basis through a multi-state effort led by California.
 The survey results can be found on the California Department of Insurance Climate Risk Disclosure Survey webpage.
-The NAIC also adopted revisions to the NAIC Financial Condition Examiner’s Handbook to provide examiners with guidance on questions to ask insurers regarding any potential impact of climate change on solvency.
+Currently, CIPR is assessing the climate data to provide more in-depth information about how insurance companies are responding to climate change.
+An update on the data findings and analysis process was provided in Sept.
+2020 at the NAIC's Virtual Insurance Summit.
+A full report on the climate data is expected to be released in late Fall 2020.
+The NAIC also revised the NAIC Financial Condition Examiner’s Handbook to provide examiners with guidance on questions to ask insurers regarding any potential impact of climate change on solvency.

 There has also been increased global engagement in the insurance sector on resiliency to climate-related risks.
 The Financial Stability Board's industry-led Task Force on Climate-related Financial Disclosures (TCFD) released its final recommendation in 2017 for a framework to identify, manage and disclose climate risks and opportunities.
 In 2018, the European Commission presented its Action Plan on Sustainable Finance, underlining the importance of involving the finance industry in climate change mitigation.
 Insurance supervisors began examining the impact of climate change through the Sustainability Insurance Forum (SIF) in 2016.
 In 2017, the SIF released a statement in support of the TCFD recommendations and implemented a survey process for supervisors to share their efforts to address climate risks.
 In 2018, the SIF and IAIS worked to develop guidance on climate change and insurance supervision.